Stream Reports

 Below Lake Estes

-Midges in the Olympus dam tailwater.
+Midges and BWOs in the Olympus dam tailwater.

 Nymphs: Pink San Juan Worm #16-18, Pheasant Tail Nymphs #18-24, Two-Bit Hookers #16-18, Blue Poison Tung #18-20, Zebra Midge #18-24, Hot Wire Prince Nymph #14-16, 20 Incher Stone #8-12